 Structure Site – make sure the site’s content is structured logically

 Install SEO Plugin – install a good SEO plugin and configure it

-Content Critique – critique content and give client a blueprint for future content (optimize titles, urls, descriptions, subheads, links, related content, etc.)
+Content Critique – critique content and give the client a blueprint for future content (optimize titles, URLs, descriptions, subheads, links, related content, etc.)